mattermost/mattermost-qa-automation/README.md

 ## Mattermost QA Automation

-A collection of Microservices being used for Mattermost QA Automation
+A collection of small services being used for Mattermost QA Automation